developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 2. For each user or role listed in the **Users/Roles** table, select the checkboxes for each privilege you want to grant on the source.
 3. Click **Save**.

-## Edit a Microsoft SQL Server Source[​](#edit-a-microsoft-sql-server-source "Direct link to Edit a Microsoft SQL Server Source")
+## Edit a Microsoft SQL Server Source

 To edit a Microsoft SQL Server source: